Common Law Trademarks

 Federally registered trademarks can use the ® symbol to alert others of its status.
 Only federal marks are allowed to identify themselves this way.

-Does a federal trademark override a common law trademark?
+Does a federal trademark supersede a common law trademark?

 Not necessarily.
-Federal marks have more far-reaching rights than common law marks, but they cannot wipe unregistered marks off the map.
+Rights gained from federal trademark registration are more far-reaching than rights gained under common law, but they do not wipe unregistered marks off the map.

-If the common law mark has an earlier use date, its rights will likely be superior to the federal mark’s rights in the area where the common law mark is used.
-The federal mark may be prohibited from expanding into the common law mark’s geographic scope.
+If the common law mark has an earlier use date, its rights will likely be superior to the federally registered mark’s in the area where the common law mark is used.
+In turn, the federal mark may be prohibited from expanding into the common law mark’s geographic scope.
 The common law mark, conversely, would likely be prohibited from expanding beyond its current network.